 Drought Tolerant Plants

-Live in a drought-prone region that requires you to plant water-wisely, or just want to reduce the amount of water you need in the garden?
+Do you live in a drought-prone region that requires you to plant water-wisely, or just want to reduce the amount of water you need in the garden?
 Using plants that require less water is one of the most important steps to succeed in cutting down on your water use.

 - Water in the morning or early evening, not in the heat of the day, to reduce evaporation.
 Instead of many light sprinklings, give your plants a deep soaking less frequently.
-This will promote larger, longer roots that will be more able to withstand longer dry periods.
+Your seedlings’ roots will grow larger, longer, and more able to withstand longer dry periods.